rehierl/metalsmith-menu/readme.md

 ("1.txt", "1.1"), ("2.txt", "1.2"), ("3.txt", "1.2.3"), ("4.txt", "1.1"), ("5.txt", "2")
 ```

-- Notice that all keys must be fully qualified: There is no other way to specify
+- Notice: All keys must be fully qualified: It is not possible to assign
   "1.2.3" by omitting any prefix; e.g. "2.3" will always be attached to "2".
-- Notice that no file has key "1" assigned to it.
+- Notice: No file has key "1" assigned to it.
 As a result, the generation
-  of the menu tree is forced to include a dummy node.
-These can be easily detected
+  of the menu tree is forced to include a dummy node (e.g. `[1]`).
+These can be
-  by testing the `node.file` properties.
+  easily detected by testing the `node.file` properties.
-- Notice that "4.txt" reuses the key (i.e. "1.1") that is already used by "1.txt".
-  In other words: you will need to keep an eye open for such key collisions.
+- Notice: "1.txt" and "4.txt" use the same key.
+In other words: This plugin
+  does not require that keys are unique.
+You will have to take care to not reuse
+  any keys.

-Once the plugin has created the menu tree and attached it to metalsmith's data,
+Once the plugin has created the menu tree and attached it to metalsmith's data
-you can use these nodes to add:
+objects, you can use it to create:

 - a sitemap.
-- a global menu - in order to display the first couple of levels
-  of the whole menu structure.
+- a global menu - to display the first levels of the global menu structure.
-- add breadcrumbs - in order to display how to reach the current
-  node (menu file) from the root.
+- breadcrumbs - to display how to reach the current node (menu file) from the root.
-- add local menus - in order to display what the parent node is and what the
+- local menus - to display what the parent menu is and what the sub-menus are.
-  direct child nodes are.

-You could even use the menu tree to merge all menu files into one large file.
+You could even use the menu tree to combine all marked files into a single large file.
 See the `./examples` sub-folder for more details.

 ## Usage